Bloom Into You: Stage play

 A stage play adaptation of the manga ran in Japan in May 2019.
 A second stage play, adapting events in the Regarding Saeki Sayaka light novels, ran from October to November 2020.
 An encore performance of the stage play, with a script revised to include the events of the manga's conclusion, was announced in October 2019 as part of the "Curtain Call" project following the end of the manga's serialization.
-It was planned for the fall of 2020, however, it was delayed due to the COVID-19 pandemic.
+It was planned for the fall of 2020, but was delayed due to the COVID-19 pandemic.
 In July 2022, the encore was rescheduled to be performed between November 25 and December 4, 2022, with the previous main cast slated to reprise their roles.

 Reception

+Sales and accolades

 By 2019, there were 1,000,000 copies in print in Japan alone.
 It placed fourth in the 2017 Next Manga Awards from Niconico and Da Vinci.
 The manga also ranked on Oricon's weekly manga rankings chart, with Volume 4 reaching 30th place and Volume 5 reaching 21st place.
 The manga placed third in AnimeJapan's 2018 "Manga Most Wanted as Anime by Fans" poll.
-Sword Art Online creator Reki Kawahara expressed in a conversation with Nakatani and Ai Kayano (the voice of Sayaka in the anime) that he was a fan of the series.
+Sword Art Online creator Reki Kawahara stated in a conversation with Nakatani and Ai Kayano (the voice of Sayaka in the anime) that he was a fan of the series.

-In a poll conducted in April 2022 by the Japanese site Anime Anime, Bloom Into You came in third place amongst the anime that readers said they most wanted a continuation of.
+In a poll conducted by the Japanese site Anime Anime in April 2022, Bloom Into You came in third place amongst the anime that readers said they most wanted a continuation of.